Sorry, the fields marked in red need your attention, please fix them to continue.

 Your Bhutan holiday will start at one of the major cities which enjoys great connectivity with the Himalayan mountain kingdom such as Kolkata, Bagdogra, Guwahati, Delhi and Mumbai.
 But regardless of where you book one of Thomas Cook India’s Bhutan holiday packages, you will surely enjoy a hassle-free holiday.

 Spring (March to May) and autumn (September to November) are the best seasons to visit the Himalayan kingdom of Bhutan.
 In spring, the temperatures range between 3°C to 25°C, while in autumn they hover between 10°C to 23°C. Even with the wild variations in temperatures, these two are the best seasons to be in Bhutan, because it doesn’t rain.
 Bhutan receives most of its rainfall during summer and it snows during winter.
-The mild weather of the shoulder seasons is perfect for sightseeing and exploring the wild beauty of Bhutan.
+The mild weather of the shoulder seasons is perfect and the best time to visit Bhutan for sightseeing and exploring the wild beauty of Bhutan.

 Not only can you get your sightseeing done without any interruptions, but you also find all the main tourist attractions open during these two seasons.
 Some parts of the country may become inaccessible due to heavy rains and snowfall during summer and winter respectively.
 Summer is still a good time to visit Bhutan if you can brave the rains and settle for a curtailed itinerary.
 But the subzero winter temperatures and the snow will keep most of the travellers away during the season.